10 Best Countries to Study Urban Planning 2026: Top Universities & Career Scope

 - Excellent infrastructure and city design labs

-- English-taught degrees and strategic location in Asia
+- English-taught degrees and a strategic location in Asia

 - Great for future careers in Asia-Pacific